junxit/us-congress-bills-109/metadata.md

 - 2006-06-12 — Referred to the Committee on Financial Services, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2006-06-12 — Referred to the Committee on Financial Services, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2006-06-12 — Referred to the Committee on Financial Services, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2006-06-14 — Committee Consideration and Mark-up Session Held.
+- 2006-06-14 — Ordered to be Reported by Voice Vote.
+- 2006-09-12 — House Committee on Judiciary Granted an extension for further consideration ending not later than Sept.
+22, 2006.
+- 2006-09-12 — Reported by the Committee on Financial Services.
+H. Rept.
+109-648, Part I.
+- 2006-09-12 — Reported by the Committee on Financial Services.
+H. Rept.
+109-648, Part I.
+- 2006-09-22 — Committee on Judiciary discharged.
+- 2006-09-22 — Committee on Judiciary discharged.
+- 2006-09-22 — Placed on the Union Calendar, Calendar No. 403.